All Episodes

 It really has come to pass.

-All these insane lunatic things that the left has articulated over the last quarter century, so many of them I thought this is hilarious.
+All these insane lunatic things that the left has articulated over the last quarter century, so many of them I thought, this is hilarious.

-Who's gonna believe this?
+Who's going to believe this?

 We have to solve this by finding them jobs.